PriyaDevNow/The-Diabeater/README.md

 ### **Primary Goal**

-The Cobalt Building is a luxury residential block with 59 apartments in Bridgewater Square, London.
-The aim of this website is to showcase the building and the history of the area.
-It needed a strong, succinct and striking website design that reflected the building’s attributes and the area’s importance in the development of the City of London.
+The Diabeater is a digital tool for South Asians to diagnose their risk of getting diabetes and the measures they should take to alleviate this risk.

 ### **Visitor Goals**

-- The website is intended to be accessed by two diverse sets of visitors:
+- The website is intended to be accessed by South Asians seeking to make a quick health risk assessment.

-1. Building residents:-
-  *	Apartment owners – to access the Leaseholder Portal containing the building policies and service charge accounts of the individual apartment owner
-  *	Tenants – over 80% of the apartments are tenanted by City professionals and students with an average tenant turn-around of two years.
-So it was important to clearly set out the attractiveness of the Cobalt Building in terms of location and amenities and the history of the area.

-2. History lovers - Bridgewater Square is often overshadowed by its neighbour, the iconic Barbican Estate.
-This website attempts to redress that and invites users to visit Bridgewater Square.
-This additional set of visitors was identified when the user performas were generated.

-- Keeping the above, the website is straight to the point and easy to navigate for those seeking information about the building, its location and the history of the area.
+- Keeping the above in mind, the website is straight to the point and easy to navigate for those seeking information about the building, its location and the history of the area.

-- The website has been designed to be responsive to allow visitors to view it from a range of devices with one page flowing seamlessly into another so as to keep the users engaged on each page.
+- The website has been designed to be responsive to allow visitors to view it from a range of devices, especially mobiles and smartphones.

 ### **First Time Visitor**
-- A user can access each page of the site with one click via the navigation bar or by scrolling down the respective sections on the landing page.
+- A user can access the interactive diabetes risk assessment form whic is located halfway down on the landing page.
-- A user can see the address of the building in the footer.

 ### **Returning Visitor**
-- The returning visitor is one who is seriously interested in the building e.g. as a potential tenant or history lover.
-- Such a user is likely to use a device larger than a mobile.
-They will be able to find more relevant information in the footer e.g. social media links, contact form for the Resident Management Company and the contact card for the Property Manager; an apartment owner will  see the Leaseholder Portal button on the navigation bar; a history student can find links for the sources of information collated on this website for further study.
+- Visitors are encouraged to return to the site and regularly check their diabetes risk assessment.
+When the new diet recipe module is up and running the users will be able to generate their weekly diet plans and so engage further with the website.

 ---